emscripten-core/emscripten/docs/process.md

    create the new branch and cherry-pick all the emscripten-specific changes from the old branch, resolving any conflicts that might arise.
 1. Create a PR to merge new mrelease tag in the upstream repo into our new library branch.
-For example, if we want to merge musl v1.2.4 into our `v1.2.4` branch, you can do
+For example, if we want to merge musl `v1.2.4` tag into our `merge-v1.2.4` branch, you can do
    ```
-   git co v1.2.4
+   git co merge-v1.2.4
    git remote add upstream git://git.musl-libc.org/musl
    git fetch --tags upstream
    git merge v1.2.4